swiftlang/swift-evolution/proposals/NNNN-add-result.md

 ## Source compatibility

-This is an additive change.
+This is an additive change, but could conflict with `Result` types already defined.

 ## Effect on ABI stability

-None.
+This proposal adds a type to the standard library and so will affect the ABI once added.

 ## Effect on API resilience